eudoraleer/scasa/README.md

         git clone https://github.com/scasa/

-2. Navigate to the scasa directory

-        cd scasa

-3. Move [__scasa__] executable file into bin:

-        mv /usr/local/bin/

-    If /usr/local/bin/ is not accessible, alternatively, you can add the current scasa directory to environment variables PATH:
+2. Add __scasa__ folder to environment variables PATH:

         echo PATH="<scasa directory>:$PATH"

-4. Now you are ready to use scasa!
+3. Now you are ready to use scasa!

 ## Quick tutorial on scasa